Kwok Hang Ng Sells 2,000 Shares of Backblaze, Inc. (NASDAQ:BLZE) Stock

-Backblaze, Inc. (NASDAQ:BLZE – Get Rating) major shareholder Kwok Hang Ng sold 2,000 shares of the business’s stock in a transaction dated Tuesday, May 31st.
-The stock was sold at an average price of 6.34, for a total transaction of 12,680.00.
-Following the sale, the insider now directly owns 534,000 shares in the company, valued at 3,385,560.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Backblaze, Inc. (NASDAQ:BLZE – Get Rating) major shareholder Kwok Hang Ng sold 2,000 shares of Backblaze stock in a transaction dated Friday, June 10th.
+The stock was sold at an average price of 5.46, for a total value of 10,920.00.
+Following the completion of the sale, the insider now owns 518,000 shares of the company’s stock, valued at 2,828,280.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Kwok Hang Ng also recently made the following trade(s):

-A number of equities research analysts have recently issued reports on the stock.
-Lake Street Capital dropped their target price on shares of Backblaze from $21.00 to $13.00 in a report on Friday, May 6th.
-Raymond James decreased their price target on shares of Backblaze from $26.00 to $22.00 and set an “outperform” rating on the stock in a research note on Friday, February 18th.
-Zacks Investment Research lowered shares of Backblaze from a “hold” rating to a “sell” rating in a research note on Thursday.
-Finally, B. Riley decreased their price target on shares of Backblaze from $23.00 to $16.50 in a research note on Friday, May 6th.
-One equities research analyst has rated the stock with a sell rating and six have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of 20.38.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Clal Insurance Enterprises Holdings Ltd increased its position in shares of Backblaze by 12.1% during the 1st quarter.
+Clal Insurance Enterprises Holdings Ltd now owns 1,150,568 shares of the company’s stock valued at $12,277,000 after purchasing an additional 124,001 shares during the last quarter.
+Vanguard Group Inc. lifted its position in shares of Backblaze by 269.7% during the first quarter.
+Vanguard Group Inc. now owns 412,992 shares of the company’s stock worth $4,407,000 after purchasing an additional 301,271 shares during the last quarter.
+Marshall Wace LLP bought a new stake in shares of Backblaze during the fourth quarter worth $3,382,000.
+Davidson Kempner Capital Management LP bought a new stake in shares of Backblaze during the fourth quarter worth $3,374,000.
+Finally, BlackRock Inc. lifted its holdings in Backblaze by 7.9% during the 1st quarter.
+BlackRock Inc. now owns 116,228 shares of the company’s stock valued at $1,239,000 after buying an additional 8,536 shares in the last quarter.
+12.85% of the stock is currently owned by hedge funds and other institutional investors.

-Several large investors have recently made changes to their positions in the business.
-Davidson Kempner Capital Management LP acquired a new stake in shares of Backblaze during the 4th quarter worth approximately $3,374,000.
-Susquehanna International Group LLP acquired a new stake in shares of Backblaze during the 4th quarter worth approximately $263,000.
-State Street Corp acquired a new stake in shares of Backblaze during the 1st quarter worth approximately $261,000.
-Northern Trust Corp acquired a new stake in shares of Backblaze during the 4th quarter worth approximately $226,000.
-Finally, Blair William & Co.
-IL acquired a new stake in shares of Backblaze during the 1st quarter worth approximately $140,000.
-Hedge funds and other institutional investors own 12.85% of the company’s stock.
+A number of research firms recently commented on BLZE.
+Lake Street Capital lowered their price target on Backblaze from $21.00 to $13.00 in a report on Friday, May 6th.
+Raymond James decreased their price objective on Backblaze from $26.00 to $22.00 and set an “outperform” rating on the stock in a report on Friday, February 18th.
+Zacks Investment Research cut Backblaze from a “hold” rating to a “sell” rating in a report on Wednesday.
+Finally, B. Riley decreased their price objective on Backblaze from $23.00 to $16.50 in a report on Friday, May 6th.
+One research analyst has rated the stock with a sell rating and six have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of 20.38.

 About Backblaze (Get Rating)